 Some seeds are great sources of calcium, magnesium, and iron, which are essential minerals required by the body.
 Sesame seeds, garden cress seeds (halim) and basil seeds (sabza) are good sources of calcium.

-Beans and lentils
+9. Beans and lentils

+Beans such as rajma, green gram, and black beans provide decent amounts of calcium along with proteins, fibre, vitamins, as well as minerals.
 They can be eaten in roasted, sprouted or steamed forms.
 They can also be added to soups or used in dips.
 Consuming them in the form of daals and curries is also very common in India.
 You can even make bean salsa and serve with ragi/maize chips!

+a and dried figs are good sources of calcium.
+Fortified orange juice is also considered to be another good option.
 Figs can be eaten as they are or added to milk or yoghurt.
 Papaya can be eaten as is or added to desserts like custard and pudding.

 To learn more about Happy Growth and growing up milk visit https://www.nestle.in/brands/nestle-lactogrow